NickSarka2000/MSBA-Capstone-Fall-2024/README.md

 3. Modeling Notebook
 4. Presentation slides (converted to PDF)

+The slides were presented to the Swire team and other MSBA students in late November 2024.
 The data used for this project was provided and is owned by Swire Coca-Cola.